Beaverdam Dog Food receives the Advisor’s second highest-tier rating of 4.5 stars.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Beaverdam looks like an above-average dry dog food.
+Judging by its ingredients alone, Beaverdam Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.